locustio/locust/docs/running-distributed.rst

 To do this, you start one instance of Locust in master mode using the ``--master`` flag and multiple worker instances using the ``--worker`` flag.
 If the workers are not on the same machine as the master you use ``--master-host`` to point them to the IP/hostname of the machine running the master.

-You can use the ``--processes`` flag to launch multiple instances at the same time.
+To make this easier, you can use the ``--processes`` flag to launch multiple instances.
 It will launch a master process and the specified number of worker processes.
 Used in combination with ``--worker`` it will only launch workers (appropriate if you need multiple machines to generate your load).

 The master instance runs Locust's web interface, and tells the workers when to spawn/stop Users.
-The workers run your Users and send back statistics to the master.
+The workers run your Users and send statistics back to the master.
 The master instance doesn't run any Users itself.

 Both the master and worker machines must have a copy of the locustfile when running Locust distributed.

 .. note::
-    Because Python cannot fully utilize more than one core per process (see `GIL <https://realpython.com/python-gil/>`_), you should typically run **one worker instance per processor core** on the worker machines in order to utilize all their computing power.
+    Because Python cannot fully utilize more than one core per process (see `GIL <https://realpython.com/python-gil/>`_), you will need to run **one worker instance per processor core** in order to have access to all your computing power.

 .. note::
     There is almost no limit to how many *Users* you can run per worker.
 Locust/gevent can run thousands or even tens of thousands of Users per process just fine, as long as their total request rate/RPS is not too high.